Has your Windows 7 computer ever gone (or been put into) Sleep Mode and you’ve been unable to wake it up no matter what you did?

 If all these things fail, try the following which worked for us.

 A) Leaving the power switched on, carefully take the side or back off the PC to expose the motherboard and RAM memory chips (seen here as long blue blades) making sure you do not touch any of the internals.

-D) Remove one of the blue RAM memory chips.
+D) Remove one of the RAM memory chips (coloured blue in this example, but often just bare and uncovered).
 Apply pressure as shown on the white toggle on both sides of the chips and they will ease out.
 Do not use excessive force.